HashNuke/rotor/README.md

 * name
 * a list of paths to watch
-* a function, which we'll call the *pipeline*, that is run everytime any of the files in the paths changes.
+* a function, which we'll call the *rotor*, that is run everytime any of the files in the paths changes.
 It should accept one argument (a list of maps, each having info about a file).

 #### Adding watch groups

 ```
-Rotor.add_group(name, files, pipeline_function)
+Rotor.add_group(name, files, rotor_function)
 ```

-The pipeline function is passed info about the list of files that match the paths specified.
-The pipeline function calls other functions `actions`, that run certain tasks.
+The rotor function is passed info about the list of files that match the paths specified.
+The rotor function calls other functions `actions`, that run certain tasks.

 ```